LLNL/Silo/docs/Chapter2-Section6.md

 `arrayname` | Name of the compound array.

 #### Returned value:
-DBGetCompoundarray returns a pointer to a DBcompoundarray structure on success and NULL on failure.
+DBGetCompoundarray returns a pointer to a `DBcompoundarray` structure on success and `NULL` on failure.

 #### Description:

-The DBGetCompoundarray function allocates a DBcompoundarray structure, reads a compound array from the Silo database, and returns a pointer to that structure.
+The `DBGetCompoundarray` function allocates a `DBcompoundarray` structure, reads a compound array from the Silo database, and returns a pointer to that structure.
-If an error occurs, NULL is returned.
+If an error occurs, `NULL` is returned.

-Notes:.
+Notes:

 For the details of the data structured returned by this function, see the Silo library header file, silo. h, also attached to the end of this manual.

 ### `DBMakeObject()` - Allocate an object of the specified length and initialize it.